loganliddiard/Blackjack-Project/README.md

 This project focuses on applying the algorithms focusing on uncertainty across the game Blackjack scenarios.
 There were three main parts:

 1. Exploring the use of optimal stopping algorithms in blackjack
-2. Determining if epsilon-greedy algorithm can find the optimal table to play at
+2. Determining if the epsilon-greedy and thompson sampling algorithm can find the optimal table to play at (with different #decks)
 3. Seeing if reinforcement learning algorithms can find improved strategies

 ## Requirements: